storyfeet/bob_cards_elm/rules.md

 <img src="{{$0}}/rules/build_railway.svg">

-* Place an Railway (Iron) Token on the Tile you are currently on.
+* Place an Railway (Metal) Token on the Tile you are currently on.
 * Cannot be done if there is already a Railway Token Down.
 * Cannot be done if there are bandits on the tile.
 * If this is the most West Railway yet, score 3 VP.